daiwk/daiwk.github.io/_posts/2016-10-20-nlp-paddlepaddle-layers.md

 + Params:
 	+ name (basestring) : The Layer Name.
-	+ input (LayerOutput|list|tuple) : The input layer.
+	+ input (LayerOutput/list/tuple) : The input layer.
 Could be a list/tuple of input layer.
 	+ size (int) : The layer dimension.
 	+ act (BaseActivation) – Activation Type.
 Default is **tanh**.
 	+ param_attr (ParameterAttribute) – The Parameter Attribute|list.
-	+ bias_attr (ParameterAttribute|None|Any) – The Bias Attribute.
+	+ bias_attr (ParameterAttribute/None/Any) – The Bias Attribute.
 If no bias, then pass False or something not type of ParameterAttribute.
 None will get a default Bias.
-	+ layer_attr (ExtraLayerAttribute|None) – Extra Layer config.
+	+ layer_attr (ExtraLayerAttribute/None) – Extra Layer config.
 + Returns:
 	+ LayerOutput object
 + Return Type: